 where

 Comparison of both sides of Eq.~\eqref{eq:(4.14)} first yields

-The fermion anomalous dimension is trivial and $m_\tau$ is always marginal; in the present order of approximation, Eq.~\eqref{eq:(3.36)} is satisfied for~$m_\tau=0$ because we have $e_\tau^2\to0$ in the large $N_f$ limit.
+That is, the fermion anomalous dimension is trivial and $m_\tau$ is always marginal.
+In the present order of approximation, the chiral WT identity~\eqref{eq:(3.36)} is satisfied by~$m_\tau=0$ because we have $e_\tau^2\to0$ in the large-$N_f$ limit.
 Thus, $m_\tau=0$ is chiral symmetric.